Excitonic Theory of the Ultrafast Optical Response of 2D-Quantum-Confined Semiconductors at Elevated Densities: Introduction

 Hence, a comprehensive and microscopic momentum-resolved theory for Wannier-Mott excitons \cite{wannier1937structure} developing a consistent description of simultaneous Coulomb, light-matter and exciton-phonon interaction in an undoped quantum-confined semiconductor, which is able to bridge the gap between the coherent \cite{takayama2002t,buck2004light,katsch2019theory,katsch2020exciton,deckert2025coherent} and incoherent regime \cite{thranhardt2000quantum,selig2018dark,brem2020phonon,katzer2023exciton,policht2023time} in the low-density limit as well as in the elevated-density regime beyond the third-order susceptibility \cite{katzer2024fermionic,katzer2023exciton,erkensten2021dark,steinhoff2021microscopic}, is still missing.

-In this manuscript, we develop an excitonic approach for Wannier excitons up to fourth-order dynamics-controlled truncation (DCT) \cite{axt1994dynamics,victor1995hierarchy} for up to three-exciton correlations needed to describe the optical response from the coherent to the incoherent regime at elevated exciton densities.
+In this manuscript, we develop an excitonic approach for Wannier excitons in a few-band effective-mass model at the symmetry points of the Brillouin zone up to fourth-order dynamics-controlled truncation (DCT) \cite{axt1994dynamics,victor1995hierarchy} for up to three-exciton correlations needed to describe the optical response from the coherent to the incoherent regime at elevated exciton densities.

 The manuscript is organized as follows: In Sec.~\ref{sec:Hamiltonians}, we lay out the Hamiltonians of the considered interaction mechanisms.
 In Sec.~\ref{sec:excitonic_equations_of_motion}, we develop the exciton Bloch equations and discuss all contributions up to fourth order DCT.
 In Sec.~\ref{sec:rabi_oscillations}, we study the exciton Rabi-flopping dynamics within intense pump pulses of extended duration for two different Coulomb regimes in circular excitation: A GaAs quantum well (QW) and a h-BN encapsulated MoSe$_2$ monolayer (ML) in circular excitation and additionally compare circular and linear excitation in a MoSe$_2$ ML.